KCErb/KCErb.github.io/projects.md

 dreams of someday building `bread` into a proper Ruby-based infrastructure for modern software science.
 It'll support everything from data-acquisition to final presentation tools.
 Heck Crystal might even play a role!
 But for now, I'll have to settle for using what's available to do my classwork and keep dreaming.

 Lastly, there's one other project to mention: the [card drafter](https://github.com/odds-and-ends/card_drafter).
 This little tool has been in development as I've worked on a game with some of my friends.
 We needed a little something to quickly iterate cards during the drafting process so I threw that together and with the right motivation might try to make it more general purpose than it currently is.

+#### A Job

+Recently, I've picked up a part-time job doing web development for a company in Salt Lake: lolo llc.
+They have a few contracts out for other e-commerce businesses and have a suite of their own apps in exercise / fitness.
+I've mostly sub-contracted with them but recently was pulled on staff for a new contract of theirs that is very hush-hush for now.
+I'm having a great time solving problems, learning new skills, and writing code that I'm proud of.